hashworks-code/littlebrahma.v2/_workpage1/Paketobrand.md

 challange: "Challenge"
-paragraph1: "- Design a brand identity for Hashworks"
+paragraph1: "- Design a brand identity for Paketo"
-paragraph2: "- Should focus on the domains Hashworks is functioning"
+paragraph2: "- Should focus on the DevOps."
-paragraph3: "- A logo that captures the brand values"
+paragraph3: "- A logo that encapsulates the problem solving method of the application"
-paragraph4: "- Establish a visual language that resonates the organizations purpose"
+paragraph4: "- Establish a visual language that resonates the applications purpose"

 conceptTitle: "Concept"